tendermint/tendermint/UPGRADING.md

 This guide provides steps to be followed when you upgrade your applications to a newer version of Tendermint Core.

+## v0.25.0

+This release has minimal impact.

+If you use GasWanted in ABCI and want to enforce it, set the MaxGas in the genesis file (default is no max).

 ## v0.24.0

 New 0.24.0 release contains a lot of changes to the state and types.
 It's not